 - 1 cup firm tofu, cut into small cubes

 - 1 cup bean sprouts

 - Prepare the Asian noodles

-- 1. In a large pot of salted boiling water, cook the noodles according to package instructions.
+- 1. In a large pot of salted boiling water, cook the noodles according to the package instructions.
 Drain and rinse in cold water.
-Toss the noodles in a few dashes of sesame oil to prevent sticking, and reserve.
+Toss the noodles with a few dashes sesame oil to prevent sticking.

 - Make the peanut dressing

 - 2. Place the peanut butter, lime juice, sesame oil, chili paste, and sugar in a small bowl and mix well.